nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 ## Docker

-Kubernetes, by default, runs code in the form of docker containers distributed through a docker image repository.
+Kubernetes, by default[^docker], runs code in the form of docker containers distributed through a docker image repository.

 While I'm incredibly enthusiastic about the future of container images as a deployment format, docker continues to feel like a hot mess every